dev-sunny-solaris/Solaris-Calculator/README.md

 The mobile figures (`mobileRpm`, `mobileResp`, `mobileRowsDay`) are estimates too — measurable from the same php-fpm log by filtering `/api/*`.

-## Open decision

-File storage is charged at the **quota sold** (1 GB per user), not at measured usage.
-That is the safe reading, and on small disks it makes storage the binding resource.
-Switching to a utilisation assumption is a one-constant change, but it is a commercial call, not a technical one.
+File storage is charged at the quota sold (1 GB per user), not at measured usage.